Tristan885/postal-iii-mdl-doc/README.md

 }
 ```

-### $rollingDrag
-This QC command is an addition to the existing QC command [$collisionmodel](https://developer.valvesoftware.com/wiki/collisionmodel).
-Might be similar to $drag but for rolling?

 ### $insertbone
 Inserts a new bone. **(This may actually be some remnants of old QC commands Valve used in the past.)**